-For 25 years, I’ve written for newspapers — mainly The Roanoke Times.
-I’ve also been published in a variety of national magazines ranging from Garden & Gun to PARADE to American Journalism Review to O, the Oprah Magazine.
+For almost three decades, I’ve written for newspapers — mainly The Roanoke Times.
+I’ve also been published in a variety of national publications including Garden & Gun, PARADE, American Journalism Review, The New York Times Sunday Book Review, the Christian Science Monitor and O, the Oprah Magazine.

 During my 2010 Nieman Fellowship for Journalism at Harvard, I studied long-term care issues at the Harvard School of Public Health.
 During that time, I followed a former story subject, Lynn Forbish, to her bittersweet end, culminating in this March 2011 O magazine story, “Before I Forget.”

-I’ve written for PARADE magazine as well, including this recent piece — a how-to guide for families trying to determine if loved ones may be the victims of early-onset Alzheimer’s disease.
+I’ve written for PARADE magazine as well, including this how-to guide for families trying to determine if loved ones may be the victims of early-onset Alzheimer’s disease.

-My work for The Roanoke Times has been anthologized in “The Best Newspaper Writing” series.
+My work for The Roanoke Times, where I worked off and on from 1989 to 2014, has been anthologized in “The Best Newspaper Writing” series.
 My winning story featured Rocio Ortiz, a woman who worked her way up from illegal immigrant and meat-plant assembly line worker to plant manager — but at great personal expense.

 When my kids were little, I taught nights and did freelance writing while they napped.
 I wrote a series of articles on the erosion of need-based aid — all of it inspired by a fellow teacher’s off-hand slam against Pell grant students.
 (I had been a very grateful beneficiary of the grants myself, and plenty of my best students were also.)
 These stories appeared in the Chronicle of Higher Education, Salon and the Christian Science Monitor, which called me “Pell’s Poster Child.”